 Observe a Firewise Clean Up Day each year that is dedicated to a local project.

-Invest a minimum of $24.14 per resident annually in local Firewise projects.
+Invest a minimum of $24.14 per dwelling unit annually in local Firewise projects.
+See examples here!

 Submit an annual online report that documents continuing compliance with the program.